 1. Private Placement Market

 The private placement market allows companies to raise private equity through unquoted shares.
 It provides a platform where companies can sell their securities to investors directly.
 In this market, companies do not need to register securities with the Securities and Exchange Commission (SEC), as they are not subject to the same regulatory requirements as listed securities.
 Typically, the private placement market is illiquid and risky.
 As a result, investors in this market demand a premium as compensation for their risk-taking and the lack of liquidity in the market.

 2. Primary Public Market

 The primary public market deals with two activities:

-- Initial Public Offerings (IPO): An IPO refers to the process by which a company issues equity publically for the first and becomes listed on the stock exchange.
+Initial Public Offerings (IPO): An IPO refers to the process by which a company issues equity publically for the first time and becomes listed on the stock exchange.

 Secondary Equity Market